-So you just tried the 5 Flexibility Tests and you determined that you’re about as flexible as a steel rod.
+So you just tried our 5 Flexibility Tests, and you determined that you’re about as flexible as a steel rod.

-We have created a list of the best stretches to improve flexibility, fast.
+Here is a list of the 9 best stretches to improve your flexibility fast.

 This post will cut through all that junk and show you the top 9 stretches you need to regain the mobility your mama gave you.